danieledangeli/symfony-microservice-bounded-context-example/README.md

 - If we're not able to determinate if a user is authorized to publish or not into a channel, then show to the user a message where he's informed that is not possible to publish on this channel in this moment.

-- If we're not able to determinate if a channel exists and it's not closed, then show to the user a message where he's informed that is not possible to publish on this channel in this moment.
+- If we're not able to determinate if a channel exists and is not closed, then show to the user a message where he's informed that is not possible to publish on this channel in this moment.

 ###Integrations